 CALL TO ORDER AND DETERMINATION OF A QUORUM

-Motion by Kohout, second by Houdek: to approve the Agenda as amended.
+Motion by Ferguson, second by Padrnos: to approve the agenda as presented.
 Motion passed unanimously.

-Motion by Kirtz, second by Haney: to approve the following Consent Agenda items:
+Motion by Kalahar, second by Padrnos: to approve the presented Consent Agenda items:

 Motion passed unanimously.